GraceE-Dion/Irrigation-Laser-YOLO2-ViT-Soil-Analysis/README.md

 where standard RGB shadows might obscure moisture levels.

-However, systematic analysis revealed that whole-image classification introduced irrelevant background signals — soil debris, plant roots, and variable lighting — that limited generalization across datasets.
+However, systematic analysis revealed that whole-image classification introduced irrelevant background signals — soil debris, plant roots, and variable lighting, that limited generalization across datasets.
 This motivated the progressive shift toward laser region isolation and ultimately the YOLOv8 object detection approach, which detects the UV laser spot and classifies the moisture level simultaneously in